nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Finding an event

-1. Prerequisites: Current list of events has only one event with the word `Carnival` and no event with the word `Magic`.
+1. Prerequisites: Current list of events has only two events with event names `Sports Carnival` and `Magic Carnival`.

 2. Test case: `findevent Carnival`<br>
-   Expected: 1 event with the word `Carnival` is found.
+   Expected: 2 event with the keyword `Carnival` is found.
+They are `Sports Carnival` and `Magic Carnival`.

-3. Test case: `findevent Magic`<br>
+3. Test case: `findevent Magical`<br>
    Expected: No matching event is found.

 4. Other incorrect findevent commands to try: `findevent`, `...`.<br>